olly - Fotolia

 Yet the sheer pace of change means many MSPs are struggling to sustainably expand their service delivery options.
 Indeed, over two-fifths (43%) of those surveyed concede their organisation is already having to take short cuts simply to keep up with customer demand.

 Little surprise when you consider the scale of the challenge currently confronting MSPs.
-Almost all the organisations (92%) we spoke with are planning to introduce additional services over the coming year, with security services (52%), cloud services (45%) and/or cloud service monitoring (45%) topping the charts as the most popular solution areas to be launched in response to customer demands.
+Almost all the organisations (92%) we spoke with are to additional services over the coming year, with security services (52%), cloud services (45%) and/or cloud service monitoring (45%) topping the charts as the most popular solution areas to be launched in response to customer demands.

 But that’s not the only hurdle MSPs say they need to overcome in their race to the top.

-Challenge #1 - Running to keep up
+1 – Running to keep up

 Over half the MSPs surveyed (57%) admit they’re finding it harder to meet the needs of customers compared to 12 months ago, saying this is having a knock-on effect on customer satisfaction.